k8-proxy/p-k8-jmeter-test-engine-v1/jmeter-icap/scripts/README.md

 ## Introduction

-This script launches a Cloudformation stack that spins up load generators.
-Then it creates Grafana Dashboards that display various metrics from the load generators.
+This script launches a Kubernetes cluster that spins up load generators then creates Grafana Dashboards that display various metrics from said load generators.

 ## Prerequisites